open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 > thanks to the adoption of a schema-first approach.

-Several OTEPs will be dedicated to the precise definition of the structure and the format of Telemetry Schema v1.2.
+Several OTEPs will be dedicated to the precise definition of the structure and the format of this/these schema(s).
 The rules for resolving overrides (inheritance), external references, and conflicts will also be described in these OTEPs.
 See the Roadmap section for a comprehensive list of these OTEPs.